hamogu/doc/source/indetail/rsp.rst

    A simulated ACIS pulse height spectrum computed using a marx simulation, the :marxtool:`marxrsp` tool, and RMF files for a FI and BI CCD.
 The upper curve shows the PHA spectrum for the BI RMF while the lower curve represents a typical FI RMF near the ACIS-I aimpoint.
-   The input spectrum was the same thermal plasma spectrum used in the examples in :ref:`samplemarxsimulations`.
+   The input spectrum was the same thermal plasma spectrum used in the examples in :ref:`sect-ex-ACISCCD`.